ghc-proposals/ghc-proposals/steering-committee.rst

 -  If we say yes: A Trac ticket is created, referring back to the proposal and commentary.
 (The shepherd is responsible for making sure this happens.)
 At this point, the proposal process is technically complete.
-I believe it is outside of our purview to implement, oversee implementation, attract implementors, etc. Naturally, we will want to do this as individuals, but I believe it’s not in our remit.
+It is outside the purview of the committee to implement, oversee implementation, attract implementors, etc.

 .. raw:: html